 Feedback from participants strongly suggests that attending PASS can play a part in enhancing academic performance and student experience.

-The PASS Leader role is voluntary, and comes with a small bursary.
+The PASS Leader role is voluntary.
 PASS Leaders receive training in facilitation skills and gain valuable experience which can enhance employability.